bobthedev90368/EV3MappingRobot/README.md

 3. Open Visual Studio Code
 4. Go to File > Open Folder and select the folder you just extracted from the zip file
 5. Your in!
+6. Connect your device to your computer by usb or bluetooth by following the
+<a href="#os-instructions"> instructions </a> above.
-6. Open the explorer
+8. Open the explorer
-7. Click: connect device
+9. Click: connect device
-8. Select the appropriate device
+10. Select the appropriate device
+11. Wait for it to connect
+12. Then press F5 to upload
+13. Once that is done it will automatically run

                                                       Documentation